AnimeshBasak-14/StudentPerformancewithAzureDeployment/README.md

 # Student Exam Performance Indicator

-Welcome to the **Student Exam Performance Indicator** [web application](http://ec2-3-238-242-162.compute-1.amazonaws.com:8080/)!
+Welcome to the **Student Exam Performance Indicator** web application!
 This system is designed to analyze and predict students' academic performance based on various input factors, primarily focusing on predicting a student's math score.

 ## Project Overview

 The Student Exam Performance Indicator utilizes machine learning techniques to predict students' math scores based on their personal and academic data.
 The system takes into account factors such as gender, parental education level, test preparation status, and scores in reading and writing.

-The project is deployed on an AWS EC2 instance, with containerized management using AWS Elastic Container Registry (ECR).
+The project is deployed on Azure, with containerized management using Azure Container Registry (ACR).
 The model was trained using the **Students Performance in Exams** dataset from Kaggle.

 ## Dataset Details